TreePeople California Emergency Fire Recovery Fund

 YOU are a crucial component of our success.

-TreePeople’s California Emergency Fire Recovery Fund - a subset of Forest Aid - will be used directly for the restoration and propagation of the surrounding mountains affected by the Malibu Woolsey fire.
-To see more photos of our surviving saplings in the aftermath of the fire, visit our Flickr Album.
+TreePeople’s California Emergency Fire Recovery Fund - a subset of Forest Aid - will be used directly for the restoration and propagation of the surrounding mountains affected by wildfires that have ravaged Southern California..
+To see more photos of our surviving saplings in the aftermath of the Malibu Woolsey fire, visit our Flickr Album.

-As the secondary-responders who will be tasked to help nature heal itself, know that your donations will be used to pay for tools, equipment and our ongoing research to better understand how these wildfires can be mitigated.
+As TreePeople is a secondary-responder that will be tasked to help nature heal itself, know that your donations will be used to pay for tools, equipment and our ongoing research to better understand how these wildfires can be mitigated.

-Fueled by low humidity, extended droughts and gusty winds, the death and destruction of the fires in California have made us more determined than ever to implement our solutions for climate and fire resilience….we cannot afford to lose anymore lives, wildlife, forests or millions of acres of precious land.
+Fueled by low humidity, extended droughts and gusty winds, the death and destruction caused by the fires in California have made us more determined than ever to implement our solutions for climate and fire resilience….we cannot afford to lose any more lives, wildlife, forests or millions of acres of precious land.

 Since the wildfires started, TreePeople has been moved with calls from people like you who wanted to do something to help.
 Our precious mountains and impacted communities will need you more than ever before...and we invite you to rise to the challenge.